dravinflores/smdt/documentation/station.md

 Mode System
 -----------
 The mode system is a powerful and convenient solution to some of the the problems we have with accessing our data.
 More or less all of our stations can record data on a tube multiple times, and our need to save that data has necessitated keeping lists of everything.
 Furthermore, when we want descriptions or fail() functions that would want a single authoritative value, we need to manually code it which makes our programs opaque and inconsistent.
 The mode system improves this, by keeping a set of built-in modes that can be accessed via strings in the get_record() or fail() function.
 The built-in modes are in the table below, a usage example is above for 'last'.
 More modes can be dynamically defined by the user, by passing a function as the mode instead of a string.
 This function can be a lambda, and must take 1 argument, the station it is operating on.
 The mode 'last''s corresponding function was implemented just by `lambda x: x.m_records[-1]`.

+The mode system is very powerful, but as with anything more ways to do more means more ways to do more wrong.
+Depending on what lambda you provide, get_record() and fail() are capable of raising any exception or error.
+The default first and last should only ever raise an IndexError if there are no records in the list, and all should never raise an exception.
+User defined modes are capable of doing anything, so make sure you understand how they work before trying them.
+As always, contact Paul for support or help.

 Mode name|description
 ---|---
 last|The default mode, this mode simple returns the most recently added record. first|The opposite of last.
-Bases the funciton on the first record
+Bases the funciton on the first record all|Instead of returning a single record, this returns a list of all the records.
+Does not work with fail()

 user defined mode example: